r00b/roob1090/packages/dump1090/README.md

 1. `git submodule init` if not already done
 2. `git submodule update` will fetch `dump1090` if not already done
-3. `sudo chmod +x scripts/install.sh && ./scripts/install.sh`
+3. From the `scripts` directory, `sudo chmod +x scripts/install.sh && ./scripts/install.sh`

 (or, follow the instructions in `dump1090-fa/README.md`)